rudi77/sdc/project2/writeup.md

 ![alt text][image18]

 #### Conclusion
-In this project I learned how to implement and train a convolutional neural network that can be used for classifying traffic signs.
-I started by exploring and visualizing the data and training a modified LeNet model with the provided training set.
+In this project I learned how to implement and train a convolutional neural network in tensorflow that can be used for classifying traffic signs.
+I started by exploring and visualizing the data and trained a modified LeNet model with the provided training set.
 Adding dropouts, augmenting the training set and switching to a more complex network drastically improved my models accuracy although still having not reached state-of-art results.
 Further model and hyperparameter tuning, like extending the feature maps in the existing conv layer or adding new layeres, would probably improve my model's performance.
+Besides exploring data, implementing, training and evaluating different models I also learned how to use tensorflow and how to visualize scores, histograms, model graphs etc. in tensoboard which is very helpful especially when you want to improve your model's performance.
+Finally, running the models on a GPU accelerates this 'implement, train, evaluate, test' loop by an order of magnitude.